thisdot/starter.dev/README.md

 ### Starter kit README files

 We are still working on defining a general structure and format for starter kit readme files.
 These are particularly important because the starter kit page on the website is based on the readme files.
-See: [next-react-query-tailwind readme content #17](https://github.com/thisdot/starter.dev/pull/17)
+See: [next12-react-query-tailwind readme content #17](https://github.com/thisdot/starter.dev/pull/17)